 While the original QI Program counted occurrences of pressure injuries, unplanned weight loss and use of physical restraint devices (meaning that more than one pressure injury or physical restraint device could be counted for a single care recipient), the expanded QI Program from 1 July 2021 counts the number of care recipients meeting/not meeting QI criteria and produces prevalence rates in the form of percentages.
 This value is calculated by dividing the number of eligible care recipients that meet the criteria to be counted for the QI by the total number of eligible care recipients assessed and then multiplying by 100.

-Most QIs in this report are measured during specified assessment windows (e.g. use of physical restraint is assessed during a review of three days of records in the quarter).
+Most QIs in this report are measured during specified assessment windows (e.g., use of physical restraint is assessed during a review of three days of records in the quarter).
 The results for some QIs may therefore not represent the occurrence of those events across other, non-assessed periods in the quarter.
-Further detail on each QI, including its rationale and measurement, can be found in the QI Program Manual.
-More information on the QI Program is available from the Department of Health and Aged Care.
+Further detail on each QI, including its rationale and measurement, can be found in the QI Program Manual

 * * *